James Outman Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- Dunning makes the start for the Rangers, his 14th of the season.
-He is 8-2 with a 2.91 ERA and 63 strikeouts through 99 2/3 innings pitched.
+- Perez makes the start for the Rangers, his 19th of the season.
+He is 7-3 with a 4.84 ERA and 62 strikeouts in 96 2/3 innings pitched.

-- In his most recent outing on Tuesday against the Tampa Bay Rays, the righty tossed seven innings, giving up two earned runs while surrendering five hits.
+- In his most recent time out on Sunday against the Cleveland Guardians, the lefty threw five innings, allowing three earned runs while surrendering five hits.

+- In 18 games this season, the 32-year-old has a 4.84 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.